filipesilva/fdb/README.md

 ## Reference

-These files are in `~/fdb/demos/reference` folder if you used the `fdb init --demos`, mounted in `/demos/reference/`.
+These files are in `~/fdb/demos/reference` folder but are not mounted.
+You can mount them if you want.
 I've also gathered them here to give a nice overview of what you can do, and so its easy to search over them.

+### Readers

+FileDB comes with these default readers to make it easy to interact with common data:
+- `edn`: reads all data in edn files is loaded directly into the db
+- `md`: reads hashtags into `:fdb/tags`, links into `:fdb/refs`, and all [yml properties](https://help.obsidian.md/Editing+and+formatting/Properties#Property+format).
+Property keys that start with `fdb` are read as edn.
+- `eml:` reads common email keys from the email message headers, and tries to read body as text

+Triggers in the return return map work the same as those in metadata files.

 ### Repl and Query files